sem0ark/web_training/node/UpSkillMe_NodeJS/020-testing/notes/06 Code coverage.md

 - making decisions that are good for the group
 - write brief but accurate documentation
 - try to alternate approaches

+Avoid

+- trying to do too much at once
+- fixating on making tools happy
+- being pedantic
+- demanding compliance
+- "not invented here"

+## Further learning

+- implement a coding standard
+- try eslint plugins like `jsdoc`, `jest`
+- try different testing frameworks
+- try functional testing tools like `casperjs` or `selenium`
+- consider coverage as a service for commercial like codacy, codecov, code climate, coveralls
+- try CI/CD